mdaffin/disconnected.systems/_drafts/teensy-3.1-bare-metal.md

 }
 ~~~

-`. = 0x000000000;` Sets the current location to the start of the block.
+`. = 0x000000000;` sets the current location to the start of the block.

 `.text : {...} > FLASH` matches all the text (aka code) and tells it to place it
 in the FLASH section defined above.

 The first part of all arm chips is where the exception vectors are placed.
-For
-a full list of them see the table on page 63 of the programmers manual.
 These
-hold locations that the arm chip will jump to in the event of various events.
+hold locations that the arm chip will jump to an events occurs, such as an
+interrupt firing or a memory fault occurs.
+For a full list of them see the table
-We tell the linker to place the vectors first with `KEEP(*(.vectors))`.
-To
+on page 63 of the programmers manual.
+We tell the linker to place the vectors
-break this down further:
+first with `KEEP(*(.vectors))`.
+To break this down further:

 * `KEEP(...)` tells the linker to not remove any
 dead/duplicate code as we do not want it moving or skipping various vectors.